East Haven’s Rudolph “Rudy” Tamburrino is a natural storyteller who serves as neighborhood grandpa.

 Wreath-making (and the chestnut roasting) is a tradition that Rudy has passed on to his eldest grandson Daniel, who works alongside him to this day.

 One of Rudy’s jobs as a young father was working the night shift in an A&P store.

 “At break time, the manager taught me how to putt [by] hitting small potatoes down the aisle,” Rudy recalls of his rough introduction to golf.

 When the day came that Rudy got out to the links of a real golf course, his passion for playing was cemented, and he played until advanced aging hindered that joy.

 “I can’t play any longer,” Rudy laments, but his memories of the love of playing are firm in his mind, and 50 or 60 awards and trophies he won still decorate his East Haven home.

-Eventually, Rudy found steady employment at AVCO Lycoming in Stratford, were he excelled, continued his education and training and became a quality inspector.
+Eventually, Rudy found steady employment at AVCO Lycoming in Stratford, where he excelled, continued his education and training, and became a quality inspector.

 And he also met the man who developed ultrasound, which Rudy says was first used on engines to check for cracks in gears.

 After 20 years at AVCO Lycoming, Rudy again found himself without work following a corporate restructuring and downsizing.

 “I took a little time off to enjoy and develop my passion for golf,” he says, “until I met up with a friend who had been part of the layoff.
 My friend talked me into going to work for Sears in sales.”